 Other common causes of bankruptcy might include outstanding student loan debt, IRS action in response to unpaid taxes, sudden job loss, credit card debt, or the loss of or separation from a family member who provided significant financial support.

-Bankruptcy Attorneys in Plano and Yorkville, Illinois
+Bankruptcy Attorneys in Plano, Yorkville, Dekalb, and Sycamore Illinois

 Whether you have filed for bankruptcy previously or are doing so for the first time, you likely have questions or concerns about what the process looks like.
 You may also wonder about your eligibility as an individual, business, or married partnership.